- Oops!Something went wrong.Please try again later.

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

-It looks like hedge funds own 15% of Cyclerion Therapeutics shares.
+It looks like hedge funds own 24% of Cyclerion Therapeutics shares.
 That catches my attention because hedge funds sometimes try to influence management, or bring about changes that will create near term value for shareholders.
-Slate Path Capital LP is currently the largest shareholder, with 18% of shares outstanding.
-The second and third largest shareholders are FMR LLC and EcoR1 Capital, LLC, with an equal amount of shares to their name at 8.1%.
-In addition, we found that Peter Hecht, the CEO has 0.7% of the shares allocated to his name
+Slate Path Capital LP is currently the largest shareholder, with 17% of shares outstanding.
+With 7.8% and 6.4% of the shares outstanding respectively, MFN Partners Management, LP and Artal Group S.A. are the second and third largest shareholders.
+Additionally, the company's CEO Peter Hecht directly holds 2.8% of the total shares outstanding.

 Insider Ownership Of Cyclerion Therapeutics

 We can see that insiders own shares in Cyclerion Therapeutics, Inc..
-In their own names, insiders own US$7.1m worth of stock in the US$185m company.
-This shows at least some alignment, but I usually like to see larger insider holdings.
-You can click here to see if those insiders have been buying or selling.
+In their own names, insiders own US$5.5m worth of stock in the US$123m company.
+Some would say this shows alignment of interests between shareholders and the board, though I generally prefer to see bigger insider holdings.
+But it might be worth checking if those insiders have been selling.